 Szczyrk ski resort is open from the middle of December until the beginning of April.
 When it's not snowing, the slopes are covered in snow by machines.

 Lifts are operating from 8:30 AM until 4 PM.
-Night skiing is possible on ski runs number 1 and 3, from 6 PM until 9 PM.
+Night skiing is possible on ski runs number 1 and 3, from 6 PM until 9 PM (Szczyrk is one of a very few places to ski in Poland where night skiing is possible).

-PRO TIP: arrive as early in the morning as possible to avoid looking for parking space and standing in lines.
+PRO TIP 1: arrive as early in the morning as possible to avoid looking for parking space and standing in lines.
 Skiing in Poland usually starts in the morning and the ski slopes get empty after 2 PM.

 SKIING IN SZCZYRK - VIDEO